-The targeted infection control spot checks are monitoring visits, not performance assessments.
-Where issues or concerns are identified during spot checks, the Commission considers further regulatory action to ensure the provider is meeting their quality and safety obligations.
+The targeted infection control spot checks were monitoring visits, not performance assessments.
+Where issues or concerns were identified during spot checks, the Commission considered further regulatory action to ensure the provider is meeting their quality and safety obligations.
 This may include a performance assessment against the Quality Standards or imposing sanctions.
 The infection control checklist is now also used as part of each service visit, including site audits.

 The targeted infection control site visits are made by officers authorised by the Commissioner.
 The officers:

 - have authority to enter services, with consent, under Part 8 of the Aged Care Quality and Safety Commission Act 2018, with officers showing relevant identification when seeking consent

 - in visiting residential aged care facilities, are exercising functions and powers of the Commission under Commonwealth legislation that is recognised by state and territory health authorities

 - have undertaken PPE training to meet best practice and state-based requirements

 - have completed a declaration to confirm: their participation and understanding of the PPE training; agreement to use PPE as instructed; that they have had their influenza vaccination

 - undergo daily screening regarding any fever or symptoms of acute respiratory infection; contact with a confirmed case of COVID-19 or persons awaiting test results; and a temperature check based on expert medical advice